Lin-Kyi/lin-kyi.github.io/publications.md

 _APWG eCrime Symposium on Electronic Crime Research '22_

 ## Lightly Peer-Reviewed Papers
+**From Clicks to Consensus: A Collective Consent Approach to Online Privacy** **Lin Kyi,** Robin Berjon, Paul Gölz, and Asia Biega _Workshop on Algorithmic Collective Action at NeurIPS 2025_

 **Reimagining Online Consent for More Responsible and Human-Centred Data Collection** [PDF](https://dl.acm.org/doi/10.1145/3613905.3651129)
 **Lin Kyi**
 _CHI'24 Extended Abstracts_ (for the CHI Doctoral Consortium)